- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 CSC 1st degree and CSC 3rd degree cover cases involving sexual penetration.
 Sexual penetration refers to inserting a part of one’s body, including the penis, fingers, or tongue, into an opening in another person’s body.

 1st and 3rd degree criminal sexual conduct charges are punishable by lengthy prison sentences, including life imprisonment, and hefty fines.
-CSC 2nd degree and CSC 4th degree cover cases involving unwanted sexual contact, not sexual penetration (learn more about what is offensive touching here).
+CSC 2nd degree and CSC 4th degree cover cases involving unwanted sexual contact, not sexual penetration.
 They are also punishable by prison sentences and fines.
 Any person convicted of criminal sexual conduct must also register with the Michigan Sex Offender Registry.
 Aggravated sexual assault is where aggravating situations exist.

 Although criminal sexual assault and criminal sexual abuse are frequently used interchangeably, they constitute separate charges in Michigan.
 Therefore, it is crucial to understand the difference between sexual abuse and sexual assault.
-Criminal sexual abuse is typically used in relation to minors or cases of non-consensual sexual activity.
+Criminal sexual abuse is typically used concerning minors or cases of non-consensual sexual activity.

-Michigan criminal law states that any person below the age of 16 is incapable of giving consent (learn more about the age of consent in Michigan here).
+Michigan criminal law states that any person below the age of 16 is incapable of giving consent.
 Sex crimes, like child molesting felony charges and child sexually abusive activity, are generally referred to as sexual abuse.
 They may also be called predatory criminal sexual assault of a child or aggravated criminal sexual assault.

 What are the Penalties for Aggravated Criminal Sexual Abuse Under Michigan Law?